 This parameter allows you to preset the position to any value in its single or multi-turn range without rotating the shaft.
+This value is not stored in memory.
+This value must be included in every Preset Position command.
 The range of values depends on the state of the Scaling Function Control parameter and the value of the Total Measurement Range parameter.

-- ➤ When the Scaling Function Control parameter is disabled, the Preset Value range is: - 0 to 65,535 for single turn NR60E2 encoders - 0 to 268,435,455 for 28 bit multi-turn NR60E2 encoders - 0 to 1,073,741,823 for 30 bit multi-turn NR60E2 encoders - ➤ When the Scaling Function Control parameter is enabled: - 0 to (value of Total Measurement Range parameter) 1
+- > When the Scaling Function Control parameter is disabled, the Preset Value range is: - 0 to 65,535 for single turn NR60E2 encoders - 0 to 268,435,455 for 28 bit multi-turn NR60E2 encoders - 0 to 1,073,741,823 for 30 bit multi-turn NR60E2 encoders - ➤ When the Scaling Function Control parameter is enabled: 0 to (value of Total Measurement Range parameter) - 1